-So you have decided to start a defined benefit plan (also called a DB plan).
-But what is the process?
-In this post, we show you how to set up a defined benefit plan.
+So, you have decided to start a defined benefit plan (also called a DB plan).
+But you’re not actually sure how to do it.

-- How to Set Up a Defined Benefit Plan
+How to Set Up a Defined Benefit Plan:

 Contribution towards retirement is substantial especially for employees above 50 years of age.
 Defined benefit plan contributions can be as high as $100,000 for an employee earning a substantial income.
 As compared to a 401k plan, where limits are at approximately $50,000, this is, therefore, a huge boost for an accelerated retirement saving.